gazmull/eros-bot/leveling-system.md

 If an LS-featured command is triggered by a user with __Manage Server__ permission, the EXP reward will increase by 500 points.

-If you want to know your current level, see `@Eros level`
+If you want to know your current level, see `@Eros level info`

 ## What are Those Unique Titles?